 On occasion natives indentured themselves.
 Other times, people were given a choice of prison or indentured servitude.
 An example is those who took part in the Battle of Dunbar in Scotland (1650).
 After the Scottish defeat, some of the Scots were sent to Lynn (Saugus) in the Massachusetts Bay Colony to work in the iron mine there as indentured servants.
 Sometimes children were indentured when they became fatherless or orphans.
 They would be placed in homes where they would be cared for and learn a vocation.

-Not all of the experiences were good ones.
+Unfortunately, not all of the experiences were good ones.
 The servant’s life might be full of abuse.
 But, since there was a legal contract involved, the servant had recourse though the court system.
 Sometimes abused servants took the law into their own hands or ran away.
 When apprehended, the servant was subject to the same courts to which he or she might have appealed.
 However, the more remote a plantation or settlement was, the more opportunity for abuse was possible.
 A tragic example can be found with the Majorcans, Turks, and others, who were under the thumb of Andrew Turnball in Florida.

 The death of a master or mistress of the indentured servant might be a boon to the indentured servant.
 Depending of the disposition of the master or mistress, the servant might be released from their remaining time as specified in the indenture.
 Their service might also be transferred to another person or family member.
 In one New Hampshire instance, the servant received all of the tools of his master.
 Perhaps he was an apprentice?

 When searching online in published books and records look for these keywords: apprentice (abbreviated “appr.”), servant (abbreviated “serv.”), indentured servant, maidservant, or manservant.
 People can be described as servants in court records or depositions.

 Wills are also a good source if indentured time is still due to the testator.
 Local records might show that land was granted where before it was not.